damir/dynamodb_helpers/README.md

 # DynamoDB helpers

 Currently only the scan finder is implemented.
 It will issue multiple scans for each 1MB and combine them into a single result.
-Dataset returned is a plain ruby hash which gives you significant speed-up if you are only interested in reading the data.
+Dataset returned is a plain ruby hash which gives you significant speed-up over aws-record gem if you are only interested in reading the data.

 ## Installation